nckgreene/bcs.github.io/index.md

 ### Body weight estimation
 Animal body weight prediction and BCS prediction are related problems, so successful image-based approaches for body weight estimation might also be successful when applied to BCS prediction.
 Gjergji et al. (2020) compared a variety of neural network models on image-based cattle body weight prediction.
 The authors collected video of the dorsal area of the cattle (in other words, the camera captured data from above the animals), and then trained the models on the resulting animal images.
 The authors reported that convolutional neural networks (CNNs) performed best.
 From these results, we can assume that CNN models are a more appropriate choice for BCS prediction than other neural network models (such as recurrent models).

-### BCS estimation with CNNs
-Some previous work has applied convolutional neural networks (CNN) models to estimate dairy cow BCS from multiple image channels.
-For example ..., the

-### Animal pose estimation

 ### Detection of key parts in dairy cows
 Detection of keys parts of cows may prove useful for scoring.
 As already mentioned, scores based on the rear of an animal are mostly closely associated with overall BCS, so we may want to identify this key part with rear object detection.
+Key parts could be identified with animal pose estimation (Pereira et al., 2019, Graving et al., 2019).
 Dairy cow body part detection has been previously accomplised with a variation of YOLOv3 (Jiang et al., 2019).

-###
+If we use a YOLO model for body part detection and we want a completely end-to-end deep learning approach for BCS prediction, it could be possible to use only a YOLO model (or some variation) given that YOLO already performs regression (Redman et al. 2016); we could include a dimension in the output tensor dedicated to BCS prediction.

 ### References
 Azzaro, Giuseppe, Margherita Caccamo, James D Ferguson, Sebastiano